Alek1414/LiquidCrystalMenu_I2C/README.md

 };
 ```

-* `list`: Array containing the text of each item in the list
+* `list`: Array containing the text of each element in the list
 * `size`: Size of the list
-* `item`: Pointer to the variable pointing to the selected item
+* `element`: Pointer to the variable pointing to the selected element

 ### The `sExtended` structure

-This structure is necerary when using a type of row with an extended mode.
+This structure is necessary when using a type of row with an extended mode.

 ```cpp
 struct sExtended